Technische Universität Darmstadt: The university as a pioneer

 In 1882, the Technische Hochschule Darmstadt was the first university in the world to set up a chair for electrical engineering and founded the first faculty for it in 1883.
 The first chair holder was Erasmus Kittler.
 In the same year the university introduced the world's first course of study in electrical engineering.

 In 1913, the university set up the first chair for aviation and aircraft technology in Germany.
 The TH Darmstadt set up the first chair for scientific policy in 1951.
 The first chair holder was Eugen Kogon.
 He is considered one of the founders of political science in Germany.

 The TH Darmstadt shaped the subject of corporate governance in Germany.
 In 1973, the university established the first chair for management control system in Germany.
 The first chair holder was Péter Horváth, founder of Horváth & Partners.

 In Germany, the beginnings of computer science go back to the Institute for Practical Mathematics of the TH Darmstadt, which the mathematician Alwin Walther built in early 1928.
 In 1956, the first programming lectures and internships in Germany were offered at the TH Darmstadt.
 Due to the reputation that the TH Darmstadt had at the time in computer science research, the first international congress on computer science held in German-speaking countries took place in October 1955 at the TH Darmstadt.
 Robert Piloty, professor at the TH Darmstadt, developed the computer science courses in Germany.
-In 1968, the TH Darmstadt introduced the first degree course in computer science in Germany and in 1975 the first degree course in business informatics.
+In 1968, the TH Darmstadt introduced a first degree course in computer science and in 1975 the first degree course in business informatics.

 Artificial intelligence as a scientific field in Germany and Europe was founded by Wolfgang Bibel, professor of intellectics at TU Darmstadt.
 He set up a research group for artificial intelligence at the TH Darmstadt in 1988.
 In 1996, the first chair in Germany for renewable energies was set up at TH Darmstadt and staffed with Thomas Hartkopf.

 In 2004, it became the first German university to be declared as an autonomous university.

 Academic profile

+Growth in the student population

+Following is the growth in the student population of TU Darmstadt: